tritonro/cse15l-lab-reports/lab1.md

 # Lab Report 1
 **by Rosario Ortiz**

- a blog post about remote access

-a tutorial for incoming 15L students (and your future self!) about how to log into a course-specific account on ieng6.
+ This lab report is a blog post about remote access.
+More specifically, it is intended to serve as a tutorial for incoming 15L students about logging into a course-specific account on ieng6.

 ## Steps for logging into a course-specific account on ieng6
 1. **Installing VScode**.